rbarbosa51/BarbosaRPortfolio/README.md

 ## Installation

-Meant to be viewed from Github Pages.
-No installation requiremnets.
+It is meant to be viewed from Github Pages.
+No installation requirements.

 ## Usage
-N/A
+Click on any of the work images to go to either a site or a github pages app.

 ## Credits